Karl-Heinz Schütz, Flute

-Karl-Heinz Schütz is Solo Flute of Wiener Philharmoniker and therefore in the same position at the Wiener Staatsoper, having held the same position with the Stuttgarter Philharmoniker for four years, and with the Wiener Symphoniker from 2005 to 2011.
+Karl-Heinz Schütz is Solo Flute of Wiener Philharmoniker and therefore in the same position at the Wiener Staatsoper, having held the same position with the Stuttgarter Philharmoniker for four years (2000-2004) and with the Wiener Symphoniker from 2005 to 2011.

 Born in Innsbruck and raised in Landeck, Tyrol, he received his musical education at the Landeskonservatorium in Vorarlberg with Eva Amsler, Conservatoire national supérieur de musique in Lyon with Philippe Bernold, and with Aurèle Nicolet in Switzerland.

-He has performed as soloist across Europe and Japan, with performances of the important flute concertos with Wiener Philharmoniker and Symphoniker as well as NHK Tokyo and Sapporo symphony orchestra, a.o.
+He has performed as soloist across Europe, Asia, north- and south America with performances of the important flute concertos with Wiener Philharmoniker and Symphoniker as well as NHK Tokyo and Sapporo symphony orchestra, a.o.

-As an active recording artist, especially for CAMERATA TOKYO, where his Mozart, Prokofiev and Brahms CDs were released.
+As an active recording artist he has recorded especially or CAMERATA TOKYO, where his Bach, Mozart, Schubert, Prokofiev, Brahms and modern flute music CDs were released.
 With the Academy of St. Martin in the Fields under Sir Neville Marriner an album was published at CHANDOS, with the title: 20th centuries concerto grosso.

 He is artistic director at HORIZONTE Landeck.